There are any number of reasons why a user may want to switch the model they are using for generation

 • Image generators appreciate the different aesthetics they can tap into with different models, much like someone may choose to listen to a specific album on vinyl for its aesthetic vibe despite the higher audio quality of digital recordings

-• Some image generators enjoy remixing across models, capturing the aesthetics of one model, and then remixing it in a different model that might return more predictable results against their prompt
+• Some image generators allow remixing across models, capturing the aesthetics of one model, and then remixing it in a different model that might return more predictable results against their prompt

 • For security reasons, users may avoid using certain models with delicate or proprietary data due to how the model provider handles this type of information